-How to Obtain Work Permits for Workers from India
+How to Obtain Work Permits for Indian Workers

 A breakdown of the work permit procedure for Indian nationals in Russia: obtaining a permit to attract foreign workers, quota-subject positions, HQS status, and employer responsibilities.

-Obtaining work permits is a time-consuming and lengthy process.
+Obtaining work permits is a lengthy and complex process.
 Before inviting workers from India, an employer must secure all necessary authorisation documents and obtain the required approvals well in advance.
 This article examines the types of permits available and the procedure for obtaining them.

 Quota-Subject and Quota-Exempt Positions

 The key factor that determines the applicable procedure is whether the position for which a foreign national is being recruited falls within a quota-subject category.
-Each year, the Russian Government approves the overall demand for the engagement of foreign workers from visa-regime countries — a category that includes India.
+Each year, the Russian Government determines the annual requirement for foreign workers from visa-regime countries, including India.
 For 2026, the quota has been set at 278,940 persons, representing a 19% increase on the previous year.

 The quota is allocated across professions that are considered priorities for the national economy.
 The greatest demand has been recorded in the food processing, woodworking, textile and garment industries, as well as in construction, metalworking, and mechanical engineering.